Writing Workshops, Retreats, Mentoring

 Using examples, James will explain how text and images are placed into the Microsoft Word Chapbook template.

-He will guide authors through the key elements of professional layout and design:
+He will guide poets and writers through the key elements of professional layout and design:

 1. essential elements of aesthetic page design